c6o/docs/content/changelogs/cli.md

 ### BREAKING CHANGES

 * `czctl service intercept` port flags changed. `-p` is now `-r` for remote and `-o` is now `-l` for local.
 * We have removed having to run sudo each time you teleport.
-Now, after installing the CLI, a user must run `sudo czctl start` once and from then on, sudo is no longer required. [#1744]
+Now, after installing the CLI, a user must run `sudo czctl init` once and from then on, sudo is no longer required. [#1744]

 ### Bug Fixes